 Chase -> Citi -> Amex on this one!

-Conclusion: Comparing the Chase Sapphire Reserve and the Amex Platinum and the Citi Prestige
+Conclusion: Comparing the Chase Sapphire Reserve and The Platinum Card® from American Express and the Citi Prestige®

 Looking at the rankings